S12139/SouthwestAutomation/README.md

 Instructions for running the test:
 1) After cloning the project, open Eclipse and import the project.
-2) Make sure Selenium jar is added to the project.
+2) Make sure Selenium jar and testng jars are added to the project.
 3) Download chromedriver.exe and place it in "C:\Selenium\Jar Files and Drivers" directory.
+Build the project.
 4) Go to src/tests/SearchFlight.java.
 Right click and run as testng.

 Test Case: